-Incredibly, around 79% of the population of the United States make use of Facebook.
-So you can see why it’s not something you can simply ignore.
-Not utilizing Facebook in the best way possible is going to put you far behind your competition, that’s for sure.
+Incredibly, around 79% of the population of the United States makes use of Facebook.
+So you can see why it’s not something you can ignore.
+Not utilizing Facebook in the best way possible will put you far behind your competition, that’s for sure.

 But how do you go about doing that?

-Well, I would like to cover a very general strategy that you can employ to make use of the awesome marketing opportunities that Facebook presents, especially if you are just setting out on your social media marketing journey.
+Well, I would like to cover a very general strategy that you can employ to use the awesome marketing opportunities that Facebook presents, especially if you are setting out on your social media marketing journey.